-- 1) How well does the management plan support all the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 4) Does it appear that the offeror can meet the schedule set out in the RFP?
+- 1. How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2.
+How well is accountability completely and clearly defined? - 3.
+Is the organization of the project team clear? - 4.
+How well does the management plan illustrate the lines of authority and communication? - 5.
+To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6.
+Does it appear that the offeror can meet the schedule set out in the RFP? - 7.
+Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 8.
+To what degree is the proposal practical and feasible? - 9.
+To what extent has the offeror identified potential problems?